 (To learn more how Cynet can help you protect from all types of threats, click here)

 Using signature-based detection, each file is analyzed, assigned a signature or hash (a unique alphanumeric way to identify malware), and then added to the signature database, where it’s used for comparison in subsequent malware incidents.
-When a suspicious file is found on a computer running the antivirus (AV) software, the program looks for patterns that may match with a known malware family.
+When a suspicious file is found on a computer running the antivirus (AV) software, the program looks for patterns that may match a known malware family.
 If a match is made with a known variant, it’s blocked.

 Today, due to constantly evolving malware, signature-based antivirus software is no longer an effective solution.
 In this article, we’ll look at the evolution of malware detection techniques, ranging from signature-based detection to next-generation antivirus (NGAV) software—and beyond.